Lua Tarot's Three of Coins

-The Three of Coins shows two men singing the Gregorian Chant, an abbot who is stroking his chin in contemplation, a six-pointed star from an architectural feature that I multiplied into the three that you see, and an arched hallway.
+The Three of Coins shows two men singing the Gregorian Chant, an abbot who is stroking his chin, a six-pointed star from an architectural feature that I multiplied into the three that you see, and an arched hallway.

 Sometimes these images are from an accompanying story, so there isn't a representation of someone specific.
 Quite a few of the people in the Lua Tarot are anonymous or unidentified, like this abbot.
 All that is identified about the other two people in the collage is that they are doing a Gregorian Chant.